mrepic313/MooD/README.md

 1. Clone the repository: git clone https://github.com/yourusername/MooD.git
 2. Navigate to the project directory: cd MooD
-3. Install dependencies:
-4. Frontend: npm install
+3. Install dependencies by running npm install
 5. Start the frontend and backend servers:
-6. Frontend: npm start
+6. Frontend: npm start in .../MooD/server dir
+7. Backend: npm start in .../MooD/client dir
-7. Access the application in your browser at http://localhost:5002.
+8. Access the application in your browser at http://localhost:3000

 ## Contributing